RotartsiORG/StoneMason/INSTALL.md

 [comment]: # (This is a markdown document, but can still be read in plaintext.
               If you're seeing this, then you're reading the plaintext version.)

+#THIS DOCUMENT PROBABLY WON'T BE UPDATED!
+EMAIL ME IF YOU HAVE TROUBLE (rotartsi0482@gmail.com)

 #Building StoneMason
 1. Download StoneMason and make sure that the submodules are cloned.
     - Method 1: Use `git clone --recursive https://www.github.com/RotartsiORG/StoneMason`